 The new FSMA regulation requires every processing facility to have a trained resource person or “Preventive Controls Qualified Individual” who has completed a specialized training course developed by the Food Safety Preventive Controls Alliance (FSPCA) that is recognized by the FDA.

 The two-day pasteurization seminar that gives participants an overview of the concepts of pasteurization, equipment, fail-safe devices, functions and regulatory applications, design and function as related to time, temperature and pressure of the HTST (High temperature, short time) pasteurization system.
 Read More

-The Better Process Control School Acidified Foods course of The Wilbur A. Gould Food Industries Center is an FDA, USDA, and FSIS required course for processors of acidified foods.
+The Better Process Control School (BPCS) of The Ohio State University Wilbur A. Gould Food Industries Center is an FDA, USDA, and FSIS required course for processors of low-acid or acidified foods.
 Read More

 The PMO short course targets individuals that are starting to work in dairy plant operations and will have the responsibility to follow the standards for Grade “A” pasteurized, ultra-pasteurized and aseptically processed milk and milk products.
 Read More